Pink dress of Marilyn Monroe

 Marilyn Monroe wore a shocking pink dress in the 1953 film Gentlemen Prefer Blondes, directed by Howard Hawks.
-The dress was created by costume designer William "Billy" Travilla and was used in one of the most famous scenes of the film, which subsequently became the subject of numerous imitations, significantly from Madonna in the music video for her 1985 song "Material Girl".
+The dress was created by the costume designer William "Billy" Travilla and used in one of the most famous scenes of the film when she performed "Diamonds Are a Girl's Best Friend", which subsequently became the subject of numerous imitations, significantly from Madonna in the music video for her 1985 song "Material Girl".

 History

 When the costume designer William Travilla, known simply as Travilla, began working with Marilyn Monroe, he had already won an Oscar for his work in Adventures of Don Juan in 1948.
 Travilla designed the clothes of the actress in eight films, and later claimed to have had a brief affair with Monroe.
 In 1953 Travilla designed the costumes for Gentlemen Prefer Blondes.